 That means moving on from district plans that are all about one house on one title.
 "This is about thinking: 'How we can get a different style of housing on this land?'
 It's an opportunity to do new things."

-However, the volume of planning work that has to precede any deciof houses and use better wastewater systems, to think about materials that are used and incorporate solar energy."
+However, the volume of planning work that has to precede any decision means decisions on future land use will take time.

-Williams says the rebuild also presents a chance to improve the housing since the quakes has made both owning a home and renting almost impossible for low income families.
+Williams says the rebuild also presents a chance to improve the quality of houses.